protozoa-nz/protozoa-nz.github.io/index.md

 ## Code

-We dream [new possibilites](http://www.scuttlebutt.nz) into being in our spare time.
+We dream [new possibilities](http://www.scuttlebutt.nz) into being in our spare time.
 This work brings us strength and foresight in how and what we build.

 ## Human

 We don't just code - we are also skilled teachers, facilitators, and scrum masters.
-Our experience across domains makes us excellent guides and interpretters.
+Our experience across domains makes us excellent guides and interpreters.

 ## Process